d-kudin/django-notebook-reminder/README.md

 ## Local Setup Instructions

-### 1. Unpack and Open the Project
+### 1. Download and Open the Project
 ```
+Click the green "Code" button above, then choose "Download ZIP" to download the entire repository.
-Download and unzip the project archive.
-Open the extracted folder in your preferred IDE (e.g., Visual Studio Code).
+Unzip the archive and open the extracted folder in your preferred IDE (e.g., Visual Studio Code).
 ```

 ### 2. Create and Activate a Virtual Environment